It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Why is it that all of the Republican candidates claim to now carry the mantle of Ronald Reagan?

-Senator McCain, the most recent McCain claims conservative mantle.
+Senator McCain, the most recent McCain claims conservative metal, said McCain, it shows one thing.

 I'm the conservative leader.

-Who can unite the party?
+Who can unite your party?

-When what I stand for is rock rib conservatism in each one of these candidates.
+How can I be said to have lost, ladies and gentlemen, when what I stand for is rock-rib conservatism in each one of these candidates.

 Each one of them flawed, by the way, which has caused many conservatives to be wandering aimlessly in the electoral woods.